jjwtay/Leaflet.draw-box/README.md

 *Traditional*

-    Include leaflet.box.js in your html
+    Include Leaflet.draw-box.js in your html

+    <script src='/path/to/leaflet.box.js'></script>
     <script src='/path/to/Leaflet.draw-box.js'></script>

 *Webpack as non es6 module*

+    import './path/to/leaflet.box'
     import './path/to/Leaflet.draw-box'

     * If using es6 with object spread you can opt to use the uncompiled src/Leaflet.draw-box.js